UN assembly condemns US embargo on Cuba

 UNITED NATIONS: The UN General Assembly on Thursday condemned the nearly 60-year-old US embargo on Cuba for the 28th year in a row, calling for an end to it by a vote of 187 to three.

 Only Israel and Brazil voted with the US against the resolution.
-Two other US allies -- Ukraine and Colombia -- abstained.
-First imposed on October 19, 1960 in response to Havana’s nationalisation of US-owned oil refineries, and extended in 1962, the embargo is an enduring legacy of the Cold War hostilities between the two countries.
+Two other US allies, Ukraine and Colombia, abstained.
+First imposed on October 19, 1960 in response to Havana´s nationalization of US-owned oil refineries, and extended in 1962, the embargo is an enduring legacy of the Cold War hostilities between the two countries.

 It was denounced as "anachronistic" and "inhumane" during two days of debate by the General Assembly.
 In 2016, the US abstained for the first time in the annual UN vote amid a historic rapprochement with Cuba under former president Barack Obama.

-But diplomatic relations between the two countries have turned cold since Donald Trump’s arrival in the White House.
-Cuban Foreign Minister Bruno Rodriguez charged there has been "an escalation in aggression against Cuba" under Trump, whose government, he said, "does not hide its intention to economically asphyxiate Cuba and increase the damage, shortages and suffering of its people."
+But diplomatic relations between the two countries have turned cold since Donald Trump´s arrival in the White House.

 UNITED NATIONS: The UN General Assembly on Thursday condemned the nearly 60-year-old US embargo on Cuba for the 28th year in a row, calling for an end to it by a vote of 187 to three.

 Only Israel and Brazil voted with the US against the resolution.
-Two other US allies -- Ukraine and Colombia -- abstained.
-First imposed on October 19, 1960 in response to Havana’s nationalisation of US-owned oil refineries, and extended in 1962, the embargo is an enduring legacy of the Cold War hostilities between the two countries.
+Two other US allies, Ukraine and Colombia, abstained.
+First imposed on October 19, 1960 in response to Havana´s nationalization of US-owned oil refineries, and extended in 1962, the embargo is an enduring legacy of the Cold War hostilities between the two countries.

 It was denounced as "anachronistic" and "inhumane" during two days of debate by the General Assembly.
 In 2016, the US abstained for the first time in the annual UN vote amid a historic rapprochement with Cuba under former president Barack Obama.

-But diplomatic relations between the two countries have turned cold since Donald Trump’s arrival in the White House.
-Cuban Foreign Minister Bruno Rodriguez charged there has been "an escalation in aggression against Cuba" under Trump, whose government, he said, "does not hide its intention to economically asphyxiate Cuba and increase the damage, shortages and suffering of its people."
+But diplomatic relations between the two countries have turned cold since Donald Trump´s arrival in the White House.